 The student must be able to attend clinical at any health care agency.
 A student that is barred from any clinical facility will not be able to progress.

-The student must be able to attend clinical for any day or shift.
-Weekend clinicals may be required.
-Weekday clinicals are NOT guaranteed.

 Any student with a positive background check must meet with the program department chair and complete an Acknowledgement of Implications of Positive Findings (Background Check or Self-Reported) on MTC Nursing Program Completion form no later than three days after results are submitted.
 All background check results must be submitted to the clinical agencies no later than two weeks prior to the start of clinicals.
 Students with positive background check results may be denied entry into the clinical agencies at any time at the agencies' discretion.